Suez Canal from North to South: History, Lakes and Key Geography Facts

 The Suez Canal is an artificial waterway in Egypt, extending from Port Said to Suez, connecting the Mediterranean Sea with the Red Sea.
-The canal serves as a pivotal chokepoint and shortest maritime route for energy, commodities, and trade from Asia and the Middle East to Europe.
-In this article, we will learn the correct order of the lakes in the Suez Canal region.
+Explore the correct north-to-south order of the Suez Canal lakes from Lake Manzala to the Bitter Lakes along with its rich history and recent global shipping updates.

 The Suez Canal is a 193-km artificial sea-level waterway in Egypt, extending from Port Said to Port Tewfik near the Suez, connecting the Mediterranean Sea with the Red Sea.
 The canal divides Africa and Asia and the Sinai Peninsula from the rest of Egypt.